 What is Compulsive Sexual Behavior Disorder?

-After years in this field, those of us who treat problematic sexual behavior still hear from colleagues that they do not believe that sex addiction is real.
+After years in this field, those of us who treat problematic or compulsive sexual behavior still hear from colleagues that they do not believe that sex addiction is real.

 Worse yet, those of us who treat it have been accused of simply being in it for the money.
 I have a good laugh at that one.